vrubleg/soundkeeper/ReadMe.txt

 - SoundKeeperZeroAll.exe generates zero amplitude stream on all enabled audio outputs.
 - SoundKeeperAll.exe generates default inaudible stream on all enabled audio outputs.
 - SoundKeeperSineF10A5.exe generates 10Hz sine wave with 5% amplitude on primary audio output.
 It is inaudible.
-- SoundKeeperSineF1000A100.exe generates 1000Hz sine wave with 100% amplitude.
+- SoundKeeperSineF1000A15.exe generates 1000Hz sine wave with 15% amplitude.
 It is audible!
 Use it for testing.
+- "SoundKeeper.exe sine -f 1000 -a 15" is a command line version of the previous example.
 - "SoundKeeper.exe brown -a 0.1" (settings are command line arguments) generates brown noise with 0.1% amplitude.

 What's new

+v1.3.5 [2025/07/05]:
+- Handle ASIO exclusive mode by waiting until it ends, similar to WASAPI exclusive mode.

 v1.3.4 [2024/09/15]:
-- Tune the Windows 8-10 WASAPI memory leak workaround to make it working for longer time.
+- Tune the Windows 8-10 WASAPI memory leak workaround to make it effective for longer time.
 - Native ARM64 version (with statically linked runtime hence the bigger binary).

 v1.3.3 [2023/08/19]: